back to the MAIN INDEX

 Porta Praenestina (now Porta Maggiore): two ducts ran above its arches

-The area just before Porta Praenestina was called ad Spes Veterem (see part II); here five different 'waters' converged (actually six, including the underground course of the Aqua Alexandrina, although its duct has never been found).
+The area just before Porta Praenestina was called ad Spem Veterem (see part II); here five different 'waters' converged (actually six, including the underground course of the Aqua Alexandrina, although its duct has never been found).
 They conveyed over 70% of Rome's total water supply: the following diagram shows the direction of these aqueducts according to archaeologist Rodolfo Lanciani (late 19th century), although the graphic 3-dimensional elements have been taken and adapted from Étienne Du Perac's map of ancient Rome (1576).

 the net of aqueducts in south-eastern corner of Rome: the ancient place names are